mojtabahbb/interval-timer/README.md

-# 🏋️ Interval Training Timer Web App
+# ⏱️ Interval Timer – Focus & Work Cycle Manager

-A responsive, offline-ready interval timer for HIIT, Tabata, Circuit Training, and custom workout routines.
+This project began as a tool to help me structure my **working time** — not as a fitness tracker.
+While it supports HIIT, Tabata, and other workout formats, its real purpose is to serve as a **customizable interval timer for deep work**, task batching, focus sessions, and structured breaks.

-Built with Django (backend) and vanilla JavaScript (frontend), it allows users to create, manage, and execute personalized workout sessions with visual progress, audio cues, and full offline support.
+Think of it as a **flexible Pomodoro-style timer**, built with offline support, visual feedback, and interval control — but without the rigid 25/5 rules. t with Django (backend) and vanilla JavaScript (frontend), it allows users to create, manage, and execute personalized workout sessions with visual progress, audio cues, and full offline support.

 🔗 **Live Demo**: [mhbb.me](https://mhbb.me/interval-timer/))